eliashomsi/TreePLESystem/README.md

 * systemctl restart apache / systemctl restart httpd

+## Project Management

+### Members
+* Elias Al Homsi Software Lead total hours spend on the project is 8 hours per week Leadership roles: hold meetings and coordinates integration of new developed features.

+* Kevin Chuong - Documentation Manager

+* Jeremy Davis - Head of Quality Assurance

+* Oscar Décéus - Head of Testing

+### Efforts per deliverable
+* The first deliverable took a total of 26 hours between all team members.

+* The second deliverable took a total of 23 hours between all team members.

+* The third deliverable took a total of 30 hours between all team members.

+* The forth deliverable took a total of 40 hours between all team members.

+* The fifth deliverable took a total of 31 hours between all team members.

+* The sixth deliverable took a total of 36 hours between all team members

+** Please find more information on iterations, meeting and project managment in the Documents folder **

 ## To DO (in future iterations)
 * Color trees based on species